LucianoXu/28-Dirac3/README.md

 - Now we use `MultiBindTerm` to characterize successive big-op.

+- I want to add index sets to the summation, but the problem is that it can be hard to decide whether the term belongs to the set when applying SUM-ELIM rules involving delta.
+So now we have universal set for this purpose.

 ## TODO
 - consider the case of teleportation after we have indices
 - reconsider how to deal with equivalence